Luke22076/vibe-bot/README.md

 ## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-xyz`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push your branch (`git push origin feature-xyz`).
-5. Open a pull request.
+Feel free to contribute to the project by creating a pull request.

 ---